 When I go to YouTube to look for vlogs about Orthodoxy, I hope for good auto captions where the audio is clear enough that the machine processing is able to translate speech to text without much garbage.
 Yes, it is possible to take these text, clean it up and then upload to replace the auto captions.
 However, not everybody knows about this.
 For Vimeo, it is a lot harder because there is no access to the auto caption software for those who do not have the funds needed to hire a professional captioning company.

 I have more to say on this subject, and suggestions.
 And, do you have any questions?
 I’ll be waiting for your comments!

 About the author

 Lola J. Lee Beno is a handicraft creator who loves to knit, sew, and spin, when not dabbling around with technology.
 She loves to read, and could probably win trivia games.
 Come warm weather she can be found tending her garden, after reminding her husband to prepare the grounds.
 Much of her productions can be found on Instagram.
 She can also be found on Facebook at Deaf Orthodox Christian group.

-Disabilities and Special Needs in the Church: A few things that people with disabilities would like you to know.
+Disability and special needs: A few things that people with disabilities would like you to know.

 The Logos for my Nonverbal Son: What happens when the seed of the Logos is watered in a boy who cannot speak, a boy who doesn’t understand that language is a possibility?